What is tDCS and how can it improve mental health?

 tDCS: A Safe, tolerable intervention for children.

 Evidence supports the safe and tolerable use of tDCS in children as young as 4 years old, across a spectrum of disorders.
+Any use of tDCS in children should be carefully weighed against alternative options, planned within a multidisciplinary framework and overseen by clinicians who are experienced in paediatric neurodevelopment and, where relevant, working within services that meet national regulatory requirements.

 Adjustments in intensity and duration are made for younger participants, highlighting the importance of tailoring treatment to individual needs.